Manually remove lingering objects on outdated replication partners

 Note

-If you start Modifyrootdse.vbs manually, make sure to enclose in quotation marks any parameters that contain spaces.
+If you start Modifyrootdse.vbs manually, make sure to enclose any parameters that contain spaces in quotation marks.

-5. Create a list of all of the fully qualified domain names of the global catalog servers and DCs that contain the lingering objects, and then paste the list into Server-list.txt.
+4. Create a list of all global catalog servers that contain the lingering objects.
+Place the server names in a Server-list.txt file in the same folder.
 Use the fully qualified domain names to avoid DNS suffix searches.

 Note

-Because the lingering objects may not exist on every listed server, errors in the log files do not necessarily indicate a problem.
-However, error messages of the form operation refused or operation error indicate that there is a problem with the GUIDs or with the syntax of the value.
-If these errors occur, verify the following:
+Errors in the log files don't necessarily indicate a problem because the lingering objects might not exist on all global catalog servers.
+However, error messages of the form "operation refused" or "operation error" indicate a problem with the GUIDs or the value syntax.
+If these errors occur, verify the following items:

-• Make sure that the DC GUIDs are the correct GUIDs for domain controllers that contain a read/write naming context of the domain that contains the object.
+• Make sure that the domain controller GUIDs are the correct GUIDs for domain controllers that contain a writable copy of the domain that contains the object.

-• Make sure that the object GUIDs identify lingering objects in read-only naming contexts (global catalog servers or RODCs).
+• Make sure that the object GUIDs identify lingering objects in global catalog (read-only) naming contexts.

-Error when running Walkservers.cmd to modify many lingering objects in the environment
+Error message when running Walkservers.cmd to modify many lingering objects in the environment

-This error occurs when the script runs against the GUID of a DC that does not contain a read/write naming context that corresponds to the naming context that contains the lingering object.
-Verify the location of lingering object by the Ldp.exe tool.
+This error occurs because the script runs against the GUID of a domain controller that doesn't contain a writeable partition that contains the lingering object.
+Use the Ldp.exe tool to verify the location of the lingering object.

 Example